Female Bodies: What's the Best Way to Satisfy My Son's Curiosity?

 - Answer his questions directly and honestly about male and female bodies, including specific questions about sexuality, bras, and other details he may be curious about.

 - Show him medical books or medical websites that diagram female bodies, including genitalia.
 Affirm the beauty, strength, resilience, and majesty of the human body and all of its amazing functions.
-(Look up Female Reproductive Systems on Wikipedia, or check out human anatomy coloring books on Amazon.
-This site also has several anatomical drawings of the female body which are not sexualized.)
+(Look up Female Reproductive Systems on Wikipedia, or check out human anatomy coloring books on Amazon.)

 - You can share tasteful figure drawings with him to show him different body types.
 These drawings, like statues, display the body as something to be honored and respected.
 (We found several examples when we searched online for "figure drawing human anatomy".)